pwjablonski/word-up/README.md

 # Word Up

 Word Up is a playground for crossword puzzle creators!
+Inspired by [http://www.keiranking.com/phil/](Phil) Word Up is an approachable enivronment for crossword constuctors of all levels.

 Go to https://word-up-prod.web.app/ to check it out!

 Happy Constructing!!!

 ## Features
 - Word lookup using [Datamuse Api](http://www.datamuse.com/api/) makers of [OneLook](https://www.onelook.com/)
-- Toggle Symmetry Button
+- Toggle Symmetry
 - Random Grid Generator
-- Auto save Puzzles
+- Auto save puzzles
 - Download to NY Times submission PDF

 Check out the [Road Map](https://github.com/pwjablonski/word-up/projects/1) to see what in the works!